 A key goal of the Biosphere is to promote the preservation of wildlife, habitats and landscape.
-Galloway and Southern Ayrshire Biosphere will support the protection, enhancement and restoration of the natural environment.
+Galloway and Southern Ayrshire Biosphere support the protection, enhancement and restoration of the natural environment.

 These are the habitats and species we are particularly concerned with at the moment – the table shows the species found in each habitat: